Marina-Antillon/TCV_MAPs_CEA/README.md

 - `run_code_Ca_cea.sh`, `run_code_Cb_cea_dd_reg.sh`, `run_code_Cc_cea_dd_dist.sh` run the cost-effectiveness analysis at the global level, the subnational analysis at the region level, and the subnational analysis at the district level.
 The `.sh` files call the files `./C_cea_code/code00_master_cluster.R` and `./C_cea_code/code00_master_cluster_dd.sh` for the global and subnational analyses, respectively, and those call the rest of the files in the `./C_cea_code/` directory.

 ## `TCV_MAPS_CEA.Rproj`
-The .RProj file that makes the directory a proper project in RStudio.
+The `.RProj` file that makes the directory a proper project in RStudio.
 Only for use in RStudio.
 Not necessary if the analysis is to be run with

 ---
 # Computational considerations

 ## Hardware

-**Hardware needs:** For optimal performance, the model was run for different places and different scenarios using a high-performance computing cluster at the University of Basel (scicore, http://scicore.unibas.ch/).
+**Hardware needs:** For optimal performance, the model was run for different places and different scenarios using a high-performance computing cluster at the University of Basel (Scicore, http://scicore.unibas.ch/).
 Scicore is run with a slurm scheduler, and the bash file is included in this repository.
 However, a user could use a parallel computing package in R or any other automated task management solution, but no such implementation is presented here.

 **Memory needed:** Intermediate simulations and graphs need about 10 GB of storage for all outputs.